TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 In the current setup, you do this construction once for a method declaration and once for each method call.
 However, the descriptor for a call is the same as for the declaration the call refers to.
 You can avoid the reconstruction by storing a custom property on the method name.
+There are two variants to achieve this.
+In the first variant, you store method descriptors (`MethodDescriptor`).
+In the second variant, you store method references (`MethodRef`).

+#### Variant 1: Storing Method Descriptors

 First, you need to declare a property `descriptor` for namespace `Method` in a NaBL file: